 Means of transport

 You will get a reimbursement according to the lowest-cost available means of transport.
-Train or bus is usually the lowest-cost option.
+Train or bus is usually the lowest-cost option, as long as your health permits you to use them and public transport is available for your connection.

 If you use public transport to get to a health centre, public hospital or rehabilitation arranged through Kela, you do not need to submit a separate certificate from the health care provider to accompany your claim for reimbursement.
 If you travel to a private healthcare provider, a healthcare certificate on the SV 67 form is always required.